Fintan-contents/coding-standards/en/java/java-style-guide.md

 ### <a name="no1-3">1.3.Java version</a>

-These conventions are created based on Java 8, and in some items, new functions that can be used in Java 9 and Java 10 have also been cited.
+These conventions are created based on Java 17.

-These conventions can be used for projects that use Java 8 and above.

 ### <a name="no1-4">1.4.Notation rules</a>